LukaszCieloch/automated-event-validation/README.md

 ###### For event schema's global variable, name needs to be the same as tealium_event value.

 #### Nested schemas
-###### In case you want to run very generic tests for set of variables that occure in multiple events you can group them and nest within event schemas.
-One example might be 'user' category from 'Schema example'.
-Potenatially this set of attributes should be part of all events after user have logged in.
-In such case you can create userSchema.json and nest it in your event schema.
+######  In case you want to run very generic tests for a set of variables that occur in multiple events you can group them and nest them within event schemas.
+One example might be the 'user' category from 'Schema example'.
+Potentially this set of attributes should be part of all events after users has logged in.
+In such case, you can create userSchema.json and nest it in your event schema.

 ```
 {